 Today, it is used for many different purposes and industries, and is even available in 12 languages across the globe.

-The NFL used the Wonderlic during scouting for Combine.
+The NFL used the Wonderlic during the scouting combine.
 It was administered to prospective players in order to gauge their cognitive abilities, and first used by Dallas Cowboys coach Tom Landry to predict his players’ performance on the field.

-Soon, it caught on with the rest of the league, but the Wonderlic NFL test has been questioned for its accuracy—leading to its elimination in 2022.
+It caught on with the rest of the league, but the Wonderlic NFL test has been questioned for its accuracy for years – leading to its elimination in 2022.

 How is the NFL Wonderlic Test Scored?

-The Wonderlic test consists of 50 multiple-choice questions, to be answered in twelve minutes or less.
+The Wonderlic test consists of 50 multiple-choice questions which must be answered in 12 minutes or less.
 Every question correctly answered adds one point to the test-taker’s final Wonderlic test score.
 The questions become progressively challenging as one moves through the examination.

 Test-takers are not expected to finish the exam, although some do finish in the allotted time.
 Unanswered questions are scored as zeros.